OCA/event/training/README.rst

 - Set a grade for the student and see if it is passing the course automatically (it compares with the passing grade in the course).
 - Quick access to the course.
-- Check if materials were delivered to the registrant.
+- Check if products were delivered to the registrant.

 There are also these reports here: